Pherakki/MXEEditor/README.md

 - ID is the ID of the Asset.
 Once again: all IDs must be unique and contiguous.
 - Unknown ID 1 is an unknown ID.
 It is only larger than -1 for some HTX (texture) files.
 It is speculated to be related to the `MxParameterTextureMerge` Parameter Set.
 - Unknown ID 2 is an unknown ID.
 It is only larger than -1 for some files that are not HTX (texture) files.
 It is speculated to be related to the `MxParameterMergeFile` Parameter Set.
 - `Asset Path` is the on-disk location of the asset.
-Node that each `asset slot` in a `Parameter Set` can only be linked to a specific Asset Type; if this is the wrong type then MXEEditor will throw an error on repacking.
+Note that each `asset slot` in a `Parameter Set` can only be linked to a specific Asset Type; if this is the wrong type then MXEEditor will throw an error on repacking.
 The asset type should be clear from the column name in the Parameter Set csv file; it can also be checked in the Parameter definitions files at `pyValkLib/configuration/MXE/parameters`.
 Some parameters are listed as "unknown asset"s in the Parameter Set CSVs - these are never attached to any Assets in the vanilla files and therefore have unknown types.
 MXEEditor will therefore allow any asset to be assigned to these slots - just bear in mind that if you do this you might crash the game!

 ## Developer Information
 ### Requirements